Education

 Ionising

 X-rays and gamma rays.
 Not produced by household devices.
-A completely separate category from home surveys.
+A completely separate category — not what home surveys cover.

 Electric fields